ghc-proposals/ghc-proposals/proposals/0000-type-lambda.rst

 associate ``a`` with ``x``.
 But what about ``f @a (x :: a) @b (y :: b) = x == y``?
 That could indeed be well-typed at ``f :: forall a. a -> forall b. b -> (a ~ b, Eq a) => Bool``, but I don't wish to ask GHC to infer that.
 (Even without the wonky equality constraint would be hard.)
-Perhaps someone can sort this out and expand this feature, but there seems to be no need to handle the *checking* case now.
+Perhaps someone can sort this out and expand this feature, but there seems to be no need to handle the *inference* case now.

 The algorithm operates in *inference mode* when it does not know the type of an expression.
 If GHC does know the type in advance, it uses *checking* mode.
 Here are some